 The tire even comes with broader outer shoulders for responsive and accurate steering.
 The center ribs and inboard shoulder of the tire has a higher sipe density for better wet and snow traction.
 With full-depth 3D micro-gauge siping throughout the tire’s footprint, your Mustang is destined to handle better while still having a comfortable and silent ride.
 Like the other best cheap tires in this list, the Cooper CS5 is not meant for point-and-shoot driving.
 But in everyday driving, it’s hard to beat.

-The best tires for the Ford Mustang are those with sporty handling, excellent all-weather traction, and a relatively comfortable ride.
+The best tires for Mustang are those with sporty handling, excellent all-weather traction, and a relatively comfortable ride.
 As proven by the tires in this list, you don’t need to spend tons of money for a great set of Mustang tires.